Caroline Salz, MA, LMFT

 In treating teens my goal is to offer a safe space where teens can feel comfortable opening up and expressing their feelings, to explore these difficult and painful issues.
 Along with working with teens individually, I often work with teens and their parents together to help build connection and understandings, and reduce conflict.

-Sessions are held at my office in West Los Angeles.
+Sessions are either held at my office in West Los Angeles or online via Zoom.
 They are 50 minutes in length.
 For family sessions, I may allot 75 minutes, if necessary.

 Prior to scheduling our first session, I offer a complimentary 10-minute phone consultation.
 This initial conversation provides you with the opportunity to ask me questions, learn more about therapy, and ultimately decide whether this will be the right therapeutic fit.

 Please contact me to set up a complimentary 10 minute phone consultation or to schedule your first appointment.
 I look forward to hearing from you!

 1990 Bundy Drive